FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/api.md

 - Prototype:
   - `int bcos_sdk_get_last_error()`
 - Function:
   - Obtain the return status of the previous operation.
-If the operation fails, you can call 'bcos _ sdk _ get _ last _ error _ msg' to obtain the error description.
+If the operation fails, you can call 'bcos _ sdk _ get _ last _ error _ msg' to obtain the error description
 - Parameters:
   - None
 - Return: